 If offering your invited guests a wide variety of beer choices is vital for you, it’s quicker achieved when serving bottles and cans.
 You can provide a big range without overdoing the number of servings.
 However, I recommend sticking to 3-5 various beer and ciders maximum.

-As a professional event bartender I’ve learned that a tightly curated menu that may please all guests without having a lots of waste/ leftovers or hemming and hawing from indecisive folks (just like me, this really is so me) when they get for the front of the line and they are greeted by a giant, restaurant sized listing of options.
+As a professional event bartender.
+I’ve learned that a tightly curated menu.
+That may please all guests without having a lots of waste/ leftovers or hemming and hawing from indecisive folks.
+When they get for the front of the line and they are greeted by a giant, restaurant sized listing of options.
 But, if that’s look, go for that bottle.

 It’s really hard to screw up opening and pouring a beer bottle and it’s super easy to mess up drafting.
 Additionally, in case your wedding is in a very hard to arrive at spot like a mountain top otherwise you